 The craving for salty foods indicates a Pitta imbalance.

 We crave salty foods like chips, pretzels, and nuts when we feel frustrated, angry, excited or annoyed.
-To balance out Pitta, try the following.
+Therefore, to pacify the excess Pitta, try the following.

 Control Cravings: Stimulants